-- 6. Staff shall actively promote membership in authorized student organizations which can provide students companionship, safety, and a sense of purpose and belonging, including: - a.
-Positive sports and cultural activities and affiliations with the local community - b.
-Structured, goal-oriented community service projects Community Outreach Unauthorized group prevention classes or counseling offered for parents/guardians shall address the following topics: - 1.
-The dangers of unauthorized group membership - 2.
+6. Staff shall actively promote membership in authorized student organizations which can provide students companionship, safety, and a sense of purpose and belonging, including:

+- 1. The dangers of unauthorized group membership - 2.
 Warning signs which may indicate that children are at risk of becoming involved with unauthorized groups - 3.
 The nature of local unauthorized group apparel and graffiti - 4.
 Effective parenting techniques - 5.
-Conflict resolution techniques

-C. Discipline Process
+Conflict resolution techniques - C. Discipline Process b.
+A five (5) day suspension and recommendation for an expulsion for a minimum period of nine (9) weeks.